the official message board of the

 13. Please refrain from including overly explicit material in posts.

 This includes, but is not limited to, overly violent, obscene, or sexual content in any media form--- including text, pictures, gifs, audio clips, or videos.
 Use discretion, and err on the side of caution in instances where material you are considering posting might be considered “over the line.”
 A significant quantity of our traffic visits occur during work hours, are made in public environments, and are made by individuals less than 18 years of age.
-This is a board open to all, including entire families of all ages of Redskins fans, and it is the official board of The Washington Redskins.
+This is a board open to all, including entire families of all ages of Commanders fans, and it is the official board of The Washington Commanders.
 Show pride and respect for that fact and give thought to what you post on ES.
 If you are in doubt about something you're about to post, simply don't post it.

 Members quoting posts that include such violations (or other rule violations) without editing the violation out of the quote are simply creating another violation of this Rule and may be penalized accordingly.